 - Items may be renewed for an additional two weeks a maximum of two times per item.
 Renewal requests can be made in person, over the phone, or online.

 - A fee of $.10 per day per item will be charged for items returned more than one day after the due date including items from the rotating collection

 - Fines per item will not exceed $3.00

 - Users with fines of $5.00 or over will not be able to check out materials until balance is completely paid

 - Overdue books may be renewed to stop the accumulation of fines but must be returned or paid for before new items can be checked out

-- Reference books and rare or historically valuable books will not be available for check out.
+- Reference books and rare or historically valuable books and current magazines will not be available for check out.

-- The Clay Center Carnegie Library permits bulk loans to institutions in Clay County including public and private schools, Head Start and the Apollo Towers housing complex.
+- The Clay Center Carnegie Library permits bulk loans to institutions in Clay County including public and private schools, preschools and daycares, hospitals and senior housing complexes.
 The number of items is variable and made at the discretion of the librarian.
-Loan periods are 30 days for public and private schools, preschools, and 60 days for Apollo Towers.
+Loan periods are 30 days for public and private schools, preschools and daycares; and 60 days for hospitals and senior housing complexes.

 Lost or Damage Materials